the16bitgamer/YourFlix/README.md

 Step 2) Configuring the Pi's HDD

-	1) On this GitRepository there is a zip called MOVIE FOLDER EXAMPLE.rar extract it into the HDD you are going to use for your movies
+	1) On this GitRepository there is a zip called 'EXAMPLE HDD.rar' extract it into the HDD you are going to use for your movies

 		It should now look like
 			HDD:\ 	-> DIR